yldio/coding-challenge/README.md

 We are putting together a guerrilla recruitment campaign to hire some great Node and React devs.
 This campaign will involve a technical challenge that candidates will have to solve, to apply for a job with us.
+The challenge will take the form of an incomplete website, with a react front end and a hapi backend.
+The contestants will be expected to finish the website by completing a new page to demonstrate front-end skills which shows the result of some algorithmic component to demonstrate their back-end engineering skills.

 ## :question: Why are we doing this?

 We love working with the best people, and when we hire it’s the time to get the very best co-workers.
 We all know the pool of talent is surprisingly small and acknowledge that our networks only reach so far, so we're trying to find creative ways to reach beyond our networks to filter out and attract the very